openproblems-bio/website/content/authors/alma_a/_index.md

 ---
 # Display name
-title: Malte Lücken, D.Phil
+title: Alma Andersson, PhD

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Co-founder of Open Problems, Group Leader at Helmholtz Munich
+role: Computational Biologist the Royal Institute of Technology (KTH)
 # Organizations/Affiliations
 organizations:
-  - name: Helmholtz Munich
+  - name: ''
     url: ''

 # Short bio (displayed in user profile at end of posts)